munificent/craftinginterpreters/book/jumping-back-and-forth.md

 If you trace through you can see that it always executes a single branch and ensures the condition is popped first.
-All that remains it a little disassembler
+All that remains it a little disassembler support.
-support:

 ^code disassemble-jump (1 before, 1 after)

-These two instructions have a new format with a 16-bit operand, so we add a new utility function to disassemble them:
+These two instructions have a new format with a 16-bit operand, so we add a new utility function to disassemble them.

 ^code jump-instruction